 Put down the store-bought sweets!

 The sweet layers of the strawberry jam balanced with the soft whipped cream in between the light orange blossom spongecake layers is a gorgeously refreshing flavor combination.
-Friends and family will definitely be impressed when this stunning spongecake comes to the table.

 What's up, doc?
 Just this incredibly cute bunny cake!
 This impressive and adorable dessert is sure to wow kids and grown-ups alike.